 We would see other ASD kids out always with headphones on watching dvds or listening to music and zoning out and we would frown at each other and say “not our kid”.

-We would see other ASD kids who didn't sit at the table for meals at big house parties and were left on their own in the other room to watch tv.
-And we would say "we want Kyle to interact with everyone" and there Kyle would sit (strapped in most of the time) and he would eat with the adults and we would show off his skills. "point to 40". "point to Florida" and he was an angel.
+We would see other ASD kids who didn’t sit at the table for meals at big house parties and were left on their own in the other room to watch tv.
+And we would say “we want him to interact with everyone” and there the kid would sit (strapped in most of the time) and he would eat with the adults and we would show off his skills. “point to 40”. “point to Florida” and he was an angel.